cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 We see that the goals of minimizing exploitability and increasing one on one utility can be at odds with each other, so the agent designer must make abstraction decisions based on his goals and beliefs about other agents.
 A non poker example given is that if worst case outcomes resulted in people being injured or killed, the only goal may be to increase worst case performance.

 ### Abstractions are Not Necessarily Monotonically Improving
-Although logic would suggest that finer abstractions result in superior agents, this was shown to not be true in general by Waugh et al. in 2009.
-As the annual poker competitions have advanced, the winning strategies have generally been the teams that have solved the largest abstracted games.
-Despite there being more strategies available in finer abstractions, solving games involves finding a pair of equilibrium strategies, not finding the best strategies from an available set.
+Although logic would suggest that finer abstractions result in superior agents, this was shown to not be true necessarily by Waugh et al. in 2009.
 However, they did show that if one player is using abstraction while the other is playing in the unabstracted game, then the abstracted player’s strategies do monotonically improve as the abstractions get finer.
+As the annual poker competitions have advanced, empirically the winning strategies have generally been the teams that have solved the largest abstracted games.

 An example with Leduc Hold’em is shown, in which a finer card abstraction can result in a more exploitable strategy.
 They also tested betting abstraction and again found instances in which exploitability increased as the abstraction became finer.
-One theory presented is that providing additional strategies to a player can encourage the player to exploit the limitations of the opponent’s abstraction, resulting in a strategy that is more exploitable by actions that become available to the opponent in the full game.
+One theory presented is that providing additional strategies to a player can encourage the player to "exploit the limitations of the opponent’s abstraction", resulting in a strategy that is more exploitable by actions that become available to the opponent in the full game.

 ### Earth Mover’s Distance Metric in Abstraction
-In 2014, Ganzfried and Sandholm developed the leading abstraction algorithm for imperfect information games, which generates abstractions that have imperfect recall and are distribution aware, using k-means with the earth mover’s distance metric to cluster similar states together.
+In 2014, Ganzfried and Sandholm developed the leading abstraction algorithm for imperfect information games using k-means with the earth mover’s distance metric to cluster similar states together in [Potential-Aware Imperfect-Recall Abstraction with Earth Mover's Distance in Imperfect-Information Games](https://www.cs.cmu.edu/~sandholm/potential-aware_imperfect-recall.aaai14.pdf).

-Many abstraction algorithms work by coarsening the moves of chance, merging several information sets of the original game into single information sets of the abstracted game.
-Information sets are grouped together by clustering based on strength, but strength can be defined in many ways.
-For example, equity (or expected hand strength) is hand strength against a uniform random opponent hand.

-However, hands can have very similar expected hand strengths, but very divergent distributions of hand strength.
-For example, some hands may generally have middling equities around 0.5, while some may more frequently be either strong or weak.
+Standard clustering techniques merge information sets together in the abstracted game according to hand strength.
+A common metric is equity against a random uniform hand, but this is problematic when the uniform hands have very different distributions against those given hands.
+The example given is that KQ suited is very strong against some hands and weak against some hands, while a pair of 66 has most of its weight in the middle, meaning it's roughly 50% against most hands.

 Distribution aware abstractions group states together at a given round if their full distributions over future strength are similar, instead of just basing this on the expectation of their strength.
-Instead of only looking at the future strength of the final round, we want to look at trajectories of strength over all future rounds.
-This has been proven to be empirically superior to equity abstractions.
+The goal of the earth mover's algorithm is to build on this by not only looking at the future strength of the final round, but instead at trajectories of strength over all future rounds.

-The recommended method for computing distances between histograms of hand strength distributions is the earth mover’s distance, which is the minimum cost of turning one pile into the other where cost is assumed to be the amount of dirt moved times the distance by which it moved.
-Unlike the L2 metric, the earth mover’s distance metric accounts for both the amount and distance moved, not just the amount.
+The recommended method for computing distances between histograms of hand strength distributions is the earth mover’s distance, which is the "minimum cost of turning one pile into the other where cost is assumed to be the amount of dirt moved times the distance by which it moved".
+This metric accounts for both the amount and distance moved, not just the amount.

-Imperfect recall abstractions have been shown to lead to significantly stronger performance than perfect recall for an abstraction of a given size, because they allow the player to have a more refined view of the present since he can forget details about the past.
-Potential aware abstractions consider the distribution of strength in all future rounds, not just the final round.

-The new algorithm incorporates imperfect recall and potential aware abstractions using earth mover’s distance.
+The algorithm incorporates imperfect recall and potential aware abstractions (where the maximum number of buckets in each round is determined based on the size of the final linear program to solve) using earth mover’s distance.
 We can find a case where two very different hands have similar equity distributions on the river, but are extremely different on the turn.
 The potential aware abstraction will observe this difference based on the earth mover’s distance and place them into different histograms on the turn.
-This could be especially useful in games like Pot Limit Omaha, in which hands are made up of four cards instead of two and can change drastically from round to round.
+This is especially valuable when hand strengths can change significantly between rounds -- the paper notes that Omaha Hold'em could be a good fit.

 ### [Simultaneous Abstraction and Equilibrium Finding](https://www.cs.cmu.edu/~sandholm/simultaneous.ijcai15.pdf)
 In a 2015 paper, Brown and Sandholm show a method to combine action